lucasBarros-hike/lucasBarros-hike/README.md

 <h1>What Are My Objectives?</h1>

-<p>Short and cleary, as a programmer, my main objective is to be a programmer, I'm currently looking for ways to work on the area and benefit
+<p>Short and clearly, as a programmer, my main objective for now is to become an official programmer.
+I'm currently looking for ways to work on the area and benefit other people with my skills, if you find yourself with a problem to be solved by good old code, feel free to contact me on linkedin: https://www.linkedin.com/in/lucas-barros-2bb72b1b8/

 <h2>My actual known languages involves:</h2>
 <ul>